How to build a personalized recommender using data science

 Content-based recommenders evaluate the user’s past behavior and the content items themselves to make recommendations.
 Pandora is an example of a content-based recommender.
 Their recommender system evaluates the user’s preferences and song characteristics like length, instruments, harmonies, genre, etc. It uses all this information to recommend new songs for that specific user.

 Collaborative recommenders, however, compare all users and user-item interactions (liked, disliked, clicked) in order to make recommendations.
-Examples include:
+Generally, it is the process of filtering for patterns or information using techniques involving collaboration among various users, viewpoints, data sources, etc.

 - Facebook (“your Friends liked…”)